requests-cache/requests-cache/docs/user_guide.md

 You can also clear out all responses in the cache with {py:func}`.clear`, and check if requests-cache is currently installed with {py:func}`.is_installed`.

+(monkeypatch-issues)=
-#### Limitations
+#### Patching Limitations & Potential Issues
 Like any other utility that uses monkey-patching, there are some scenarios where you won't want to use {py:func}`.install_cache`:
+- When using other libraries that patch {py:class}`requests.Session`
 - In a multi-threaded or multiprocess application
-- In an application that uses other packages that extend or modify {py:class}`requests.Session`
-- In a package that will be used by other packages or applications
+- In a library that will be imported by other libraries or applications
+- In a larger application that makes requests in several different modules, where it may not be obvious what is and isn't being cached

+In any of these cases, consider using {py:class}`.CachedSession`, {py:func}`requests_cache.enabled`, or {ref}`user_guide:selective caching`.

 (backends)=
 ## Cache Backends